 Tried it, loved it, want it?
 Let us know!
 The unique iron bell peka, traditional Croatian cooking accessory for preparing delicious meals of meat, vegetables or seafood, is just an e-mail away - all complete with proper peka cooking pan and shipping!

-In the heart of the Pelješac peninsula wine empire, perched up on a hill en route to Trpanj and facing an impressive ridge and lushly green landscapes, Saints Hills presents local traditions in the most loving and stylish of ways.
+In the heart of the Pelješac wine empire, perched up on a hill en route to Trpanj amidst an impressive ridge and lushly green landscapes, Saints Hills presents local traditions in the most loving and stylish of ways.

-On the western edge of the inspiring Istrian culinary region, family-operated San Rocco heritage boutique hotel is an authentic Istrian country estate, nurturing its typical, serene and graceful, atmosphere.
-Top gourmet destination, San Rocco is like a grand prelude to an ever-lasting encounter with the fascinating cultural heritage of the Istria, and especially some of the most unique wine cellars in the North of the peninsula.
+On the western edge of this inspiring culinary region, family-operated San Rocco heritage boutique hotel is an authentic Istrian country estate, nurturing a typical, serene and graceful, atmosphere.
+Top gourmet destination, San Rocco feels like a grand prelude to an encounter with Istria's fascinating cultural heritage and some of the most unique wine cellars in the North of the peninsula.

-A subtle melange of old-fashioned and contemporary, Stancija Meneghetti flatters each of the senses with the best Istria has to offer, immersing you into the vivid charm of the peninsula’s traditions.
-Croatian star in the Relais-Chateaux collection, Meneghetti’s gourmet spirit and luxury boutique character inspire the visitor to explore the boundaries of pleasure palettes while absorbed in a true Istrian experience
+A subtle melange of old-fashioned and contemporary, Stancija Meneghetti flatters each of the senses with the vivid charms of the peninsula’s traditions.
+Croatian star in the Relais-Chateaux collection, Meneghetti’s gourmet spirit and luxury boutique character inspire the visitor to explore the boundaries of pleasure palettes while absorbed in a true Istrian experience.

-Nothing short of the best bed and breakfast on the Adriatic coast, Morana B&B has a genuine homestay feeling about it, with two generations of Raguz family involved with everyday activities, including cooking.
+Nothing short of the best bed and breakfast on the Adriatic coast, Morana B&B has a genuine homestay feeling about it, with two generations of Raguž family involved with its everyday activities.
 Incredibly welcoming, they will teach you about local foods, customs and life, while making sure you get to see all their favourite places on the peninsula.

-Like a guardian of true essence of Pag island – stone, sea and nature, the boutique hotel Boškinac, with its restaurant and winery, sits tucked away in a quiet, endless bliss of Mediterranean gardens, olive groves and vineyards.
+Like a guardian of the true essence of Pag island – stone, sea and nature, the boutique hotel Boškinac, with its restaurant and winery, sits tucked away in a quiet bliss of Mediterranean gardens, olive groves and vineyards.